zonghongtzh/Thesis-tools/README.md

 compulsory_keywords =

 The step by step instructions to getting the above are below.
-I will edit the code and create an exe file for you to run the code without python
+I will edit the code and run the code on a case by case basis.

+later edit: In Singapore_Archives_searcher_V2 there is no need to edit the code itself.
+Simply run the entire code and input the information as required

 # Directions to use: Singapore Archives searcher.
 To conduct primary/secondary source research for a Arts/Social Science thesis, students may need to sift through hundreds of thousands of newspaper articles from http://eresources.nlb.gov.sg/newspapers/.
 To do this, students first: